TSE-Systems/tse-analytics-docs/Writerside/topics/Bivariate-widget.md

 If split mode ‘By Run’ or ‘By Factor’ is selected, a separate results table is displayed for each subset of data (for each run or group) in accordance with individual regression lines for each subset of data in the regression plot.

-> **Note:** An intercept is added as a constant term to the model, to limit the bias and to force the residual mean to equal zero (see Pingouin library documentation: https://pingouin-stats.org/build/html/generated/pingouin.linear_regression.html).
+> **Note:** An intercept is added as a constant term to the model, to limit the bias and to force the residual mean to equal zero.
 The GLM table always contains a row for the intercept as its first entry including a coefficient and a p-value, however, these values are rarely meaningful.
-{style = 'note'}